Definición de mind en inglés:

 - Be capable of independent opinion or action: he has a mind of his own and does not accept cantMás ejemplos en oraciones

 - Just cause he's my brother doesn't mean he doesn't have a mind of his own and isn't entitled to his own opinions.

 - Yes, but she has a mind of her own and is too independent for most men's taste.

 - Why should I be punished for having a mind of my own, and the will to express it?

-- 10.1(Of an inanimate object) seem capable of thought and intention, especially by behaving contrary to the will of the person using it: the shopping cart had a mind of its ownMás ejemplos en oraciones
+- 11.1(Of an inanimate object) seem capable of thought and independent action: the trolley had a mind of its ownMás ejemplos en oraciones

 - Just like supermarket trolleys, baggage trolleys have a mind of their own.